Sowing and planting

 Cutting back, pruning and dividing

-Don't neglect hanging basket maintenance - a little deadheading, watering and feeding can keep them going until mid-autumn.
-Once they are past their best, re-plant as winter/spring hanging baskets with spring-flowering bulbs, winter heathers, trailing ivies and spring-flowering plants.
+Don’t neglect hanging basket maintenance – a little deadheading, watering and applying liquid seaweed feed can keep them going until mid-autumn.
+Once they are past their best, re-plant as winter/spring hanging baskets with spring-flowering bulbs and plants, winter-flowering heathers and trailing ivies.

 Continue to deadhead plants such as dahlias, delphiniums, roses and penstemons to prolong the display and give colour well into the month.

-Now is a good time to divide any overgrown or tired looking clumps of alpines and herbaceous perennials such as crocosmias.
-This will invigorate them, and improve flowering and overall shape, for next year.
+Now is a good time to divide any overgrown or tired-looking clumps of herbaceous perennials such as Helenium or hardy geranium.
+This will invigorate them, and improve flowering and overall shape for next year.

 Propagation